-Previously, I outlined how you can incorporate shorter, more “fun-oriented” races into your schedule while still keeping the integrity of your training plan intact.
-In the article, you may have noticed that I made no mention of how to integrate marathons into your schedule–should you be thinking of including an easy 26.2-mile run as either a long run or a fun run.
+In the past, I’ve outlined how you canincorporate shorter, more “fun-oriented” races into your schedule while still keeping the integrity of your training plan intact.
+You may have noticed that I made no mention in that article of how to integrate marathons into your schedule—should you be thinking of including an easy 26.2-mile run as either a long run or a fun run.

 Believe it or not, it’s a question I receive often: “Would it be a good idea for me to run a marathon as a long run with my friends before my goal race?”

 I can understand the sentiment behind the question.
 The atmosphere at a marathon is electric and with all the likeminded runners around you, the miles can fly by in a way that’s not easily replicated on a training run.
 Unfortunately, if you want to maximize your chances of a personal best at your next goal race, I don’t recommend running a marathon in training—either as a course-supported long run, or for the atmosphere and the camaraderie.